MicrosoftDocs/cpp-docs/docs/code-quality/annotating-function-parameters-and-return-values.md

 ## Pointer parameters

-For the annotations in the following table, when a pointer parameter is being annotated, the analyzer reports an error if the pointer is null.
+For the annotations in the following table, when a pointer parameter is annotated, the analyzer reports an error if the pointer is null.
 This annotation applies to pointers and to any data item that's pointed to.

 ### Annotations and descriptions

 - `_In_`

      Annotates input parameters that are scalars, structures, pointers to structures and the like.
 Explicitly may be used on simple scalars.
-The parameter must be valid in pre-state and will not be modified.
+The parameter must be valid in pre-state and won't be modified.

 - `_Out_`